StackVista/stackstate-docs/stackpacks/integrations/nagios.md

 #### v2.4.1 (2020-11-02)

-**Bugfix**
-- Fix for Component State evaluation in Service check
+- Bugfix: Fix for Component State evaluation in Service check

 #### v2.4.0 (2020-09-25)

-**Feature**
-Added support for ITRS OP5 Monitor
+- Feature: Added support for ITRS OP5 Monitor

 #### v2.3.1 (2020-08-18)

-**Feature**
-- Introduced the Release notes pop up for customer
+- Feature: Introduced the Release notes pop up for customer

 #### v2.3.0 (2020-08-04)

-**Improvement**
-- Deprecated stackpack specific layers and introduced a new common layer structure.
+- Improvement: Deprecated stackpack specific layers and introduced a new common layer structure.
-- Replace resolveOrCreate with getOrCreate.
+- Improvement: Replace resolveOrCreate with getOrCreate.

 #### v2.2.0 (2020-07-27)

-**Improvements**
-- Updated integration page with StackState Agent V2 usage info.
+- Improvement: Updated integration page with StackState Agent V2 usage info.

 #### v2.1.2 (2020-07-22)

-**Bugfix**
-- Fixed StackPack installation.
+- Bugfix: Fixed StackPack installation.

 #### v2.1.1 (2020-06-25)

-**Bugfix**
-- Fixed the translation of host events to health state in the check function.
+- Bugfix: Fixed the translation of host events to health state in the check function.
-- Fixed the minimal deviating health state on the Nagios view.
+- Bugfix: Fixed the minimal deviating health state on the Nagios view.

 #### v2.1.0 (2020-04-08)

-**Improvements**

-- Updated StackPacks integration page, categories, and icons for the SaaS trial
+- Improvement: Updated StackPacks integration page, categories, and icons for the SaaS trial